-PED234 Sport Skills and Techniques Three Credit Hours This course will introduce students to the fundamentals of instructing sports techniques and skills in an instructional setting.
+This course will introduce students to the fundamentals of instructing sports techniques and skills in an instructional setting.
 The course will expose students to dual, individual, and team sports.
 It will also enable students the opportunity to learn and apply the rules of each sport in a practical setting.

-PED 235 SPORTS OFFICIATING
+PED 235 Sports Officiating

-PED 235 Sports Officiating Three credit hours This course will provide students with the basic philosophical and psychological concepts of sports and sports officiating, officiating techniques, games preparedness and management, the roles of the official and the legal issues related to sports officiating.
+This course will provide students with the basic philosophical and psychological concepts of sports and sports officiating, officiating techniques, games preparedness and management, the roles of the official and the legal issues related to sports officiating.